NandiSchoots/personal-website-hugo-academic/content/authors/admin/_index.md

       year: 2008
 superuser: true
 highlight_name: true
-title: Nelson Bighetti
+title: Nandi Schoots
 email: ""
 ---
-I am a third year PhD student in the Safe and Trusted AI research group at King's and Imperial College London.
 I'm eager to find research questions that cut to the core of human understanding and hope to one day find natural laws that make highly specific predictions and apply in many contexts.

 My object-level interests are all over the place and include: